nabilasiregar/rails-file-hosting/README.md

 ## Prerequisite
 Ruby 2.7.3

-## Gem
+## Gem dependencies
-carrrierwave
+- carrrierwave
-carrierwave-aws
+- carrierwave-aws
-aws-sdk-rails
+- aws-sdk-rails
-figaro
+- figaro

 ## How to Run
 Clone the project